maruel/citygpt/data/ottawa/ingested/road-activity-law-no-2003-445.md

 1. a sub-surface encroachment,’

 “Encroachment Fee” means the fee that is based on the rental rate for the occupied area;
-“General Manager” means the General Manager of the City’s Planning, Infrastructure and Economic Development Department or the General Manager of Transportation Services Department, or their authorized representative;
+“General Manager” means the General Manager of the City’s Planning, Development and Building Services Department or Public Works Department, or their authorized representative; (2025-164)
 “Heave” means any rise in the surface of a road cut in relation to the grade of the adjacent undisturbed highway;
 “Highway” means a common and public highway and includes any bridge, trestle, viaduct or other structure forming part of the highway, and except as otherwise provided, includes a portion of a highway and includes the area between the lateral property lines thereof;
 “Local” means a Highway classified as a Local road under the Official Plan for the City of Ottawa, as amended, or any subsequent version thereof;